Air Fryer Cooking Times & Temperature Chart (Free Printable Cheat Sheet)

 - Opening the basket too often.
 Every time you open the basket, the cooking chamber loses heat and the cook time resets slightly.
 Open once to flip at the halfway point, and once to check for doneness near the end — not more.

-- Not adjusting for food that is straight from the refrigerator.
+- Not adjusting for food straight from the refrigerator.
 Cold proteins placed directly from the refrigerator into the air fryer start at a lower internal temperature and may need 1–2 extra minutes compared to food at room temperature.
 For chicken especially, allowing it to sit at room temperature for 10 minutes before cooking produces more even results.

 How Do You Use This Chart as a Free Printable Air Fryer Cheat Sheet?